raspberrypilearning/count-the-creatures/en/step_2.md

 ## Detecting colours

-In this step you will learn how to use the `video`{:class="block3extensions"} library to detect different colours on the screen.
+In this step you will learn how to use the `video`{:class="block3extensions"} extension to detect different colours on the screen.
 Get your three different coloured plain pieces of paper or objects ready!

 --- task ---